joelcrampton/gtfs-comparison-script/README.md

 4. Run the Python script e.g. `python app.py data --info`
     - `data` = the name of the directory containing the two GTFS datasets e.g. `boston`
     - `--info` = include a table of new/removed trips for each route in the report (optional)
-5. The Python script will take approximately 5 minutes to complete depending on the size of the GTFS data
+5. The Python script will take anywhere from a few seconds to 10+ minutes to complete depending on the size of the GTFS data
 6. A Markdown report will be created in `output/`.
 Only routes with new/removed trips will be included.
 Open in any Markdown compatible editor for best results e.g. Google Docs.
 Use the outline to jump between sections quickly
     - For now, new/removed trips are determined by `trip_id`.
 If the `trip_id` is in the new GTFS data and not in the old GTFS data then is it considered to be new.
 If the `trip_id` is in the new GTFS data and not in the old GTFS data then is it considered to be removed
     - There are additional ways to determine new/removed trips e.g. `stop_id` sequence, trip duration or departure time.
 These will be investigated in the future...